xancandal/osx-apps/README.md

 To use it, you must install a few homebrew and pip modules.

-If you don't have yet done.
+If you haven´t done it yet.
 Install [Homebrew](http://brew.sh/).
 Full instructions [here](https://github.com/Homebrew/homebrew/wiki/Installation).

 Install Python: